chrisglein/chrisglein.github.io/_posts/2012-03-08-music-made-me-part-11.md

 I can't imagine "#41" being played by any other band.
 It's a song that defies description, which is probably why it never got a name.
 It was most likely "Crash Into Me" that caused me to pick up the album, but it's the complexity behind something like "#41" that caused me to delve deep into this band for years.

-Although I also have a loving memory of my dad dancing around like a monkey to "Proudest Monkey".
+Although I also have a loving memory of my dad dancing around like a monkey to []"Proudest Monkey"](https://open.spotify.com/track/2wQrDUl5XnQFZJfgMGLAEN?si=6e35dfca40884fc7).
 That's good stuff too.